 This is no great leap of technology.
 We already have turrets that can be mounted on helicopters and other aircraft.
 Mounting gun-pods on aircraft is already common practice and systems capable of depression are already in use.
 By the small step of simply combing these technologies we have a vast leap in tactical capability.

-The provision of turreted gun-pods would allow any attack aircraft the capability of orbiting fire, greatly reducing its vulnerability to ground-fire during attacks.
-It would in fact it would offer this capability to any aircraft with provision to carry stores by hardpoint.
-As has been done with the SPPU-22 pods on the Su-25 pods could be mounted to fire to the rear but with the additional advantage that the weapons could fire at targets other than those over which the aircraft has overflown.
+The provision of turreted gun-pods would allow any attack aircraft the capability of orbiting-fire, greatly reducing its vulnerability to ground-fire during attacks.
+It would in fact offer this capability to any aircraft with provision to carry stores by hardpoint.
+As has been done with the SPPU-22 pods on the Su-25, pods could be mounted to fire to the rear but with the additional advantage that the weapons could fire at targets other than those over which the aircraft has overflown.

-Likely weapons for the Gunhawk mount are the .50 Gecal, 30mm ASP cannon or 40mm Automatic Grenade Launcher (AGL).
+Likely weapons for the Gunhawk mount are the .50 Gecal, 30mm ASP cannon or 40mm automatic grenade launcher (AGL).
 The 20x102mm M197 or XM301 are also possible weapons.
-The Gecal is effective against personnel and thin-skinned vehicles and has the advantage that a large number of rounds can be carried.
+The Gecal is effective against personnel and thin-skinned vehicles, and has the advantage that a large number of rounds can be carried.
 The 20mm guns have an edge over the machine gun in range, velocity and target effect.
-The ASP uses bulkier rounds but will be more effective against hard targets.
-The Grenades of the AGL have a long flight time and curved trajectory but in certain applications the AGL has advantages over both the MG and cannon.
-The lower velocity means that rounds are less likely to bury themselves in the ground when fired down from a high altitude.
-A 40x53mm version of the 40x46mm M397/M397A1 bounding airburst round might be useful for the Gunhawk.
-On impact a small charge in the nose ejects the main explosive section of the grenade from the grenade's base to a height of 1½ -2m where it explodes.
-This was of variable effectiveness in the soft ground of Vietnam but may be more effective in other applications and with a more modern design.
+The ASP uses bulkier rounds than a .50 or 20mm but will be more effective against hard targets.
+The grenades of the AGL have a long flight time and curved trajectory but in certain applications the AGL has advantages over both the MG and cannon.
+The lower velocity means that rounds are less likely to bury themselves in the ground when fired down from a high-altitude.
+A 40x53mm version of the 40x46mm M397/M397A1 bounding airburst round might be useful for the Gunhawk: On impact, a small charge in the nose ejects the main explosive section of the grenade from the grenade's base to a height of 1½-2m where it explodes.
+This was of variable effectiveness in the soft ground of Vietnam, but may be more effective in other applications and with a more modern fuse design.
 Similar grenades such as the Russian VOG-25P Frog have a small kicker charge in the nose which throws the whole grenade up into the air.
 There was also the 40x53mm M684 Airburst round with an electronic proximity fuse.